 Bronwyn Lundberg is the Head of Animation and Design at Grindr and the Artist/Co-Founder – with Sarah Zucker – of the art + animation team YoMeryl.
-Her work blends humor, vibrant colors, and pop culture iconography into a stylized take on our present reality.
+Her work often blends humor, vibrant colors, and pop culture iconography.
 She lives in Los Angeles.

-Bron has created album art, animation, apparel, comics, murals, paintings, and posters.
-She is known for her digital painting, The Lesbian Last Supper, and its counterpart The Creation of Neil, which have been featured on The Huffington Post, Buzzfeed, The Rachel Maddow Show, in 2013 and The Ellen Show in 2018.
+Bron has created album art, apparel, comics, murals, paintings, and posters.
+She is known for her digital painting, The Lesbian Last Supper, which was featured on The Rachel Maddow Show, in 2013 and The Ellen Show in 2018.

 In 2016, she painted the 16' x 11' mural Business Park for the City of West Hollywood's City Hall with the help of Sarah.
 Soon after, YoMeryl was commissioned by WeHo Arts and The Department of Public Works to create and install the 600 ft' vinyl mural The Kicks of Route 66 to commemorate the 90th Anniversary of the Mother Road.
-In December of 2016, she was filmed painting a reptilian business woman for Super Deluxe's Artist Residency series.
-Her original art is credited in the first one-woman feature film, Golden Vanity, starring Melora Hardin (2017).
+In December of 2016, Bronwyn was filmed painting a reptilian business woman for Super Deluxe's Artist Residency series.
+Her original art is credited in the first one-woman feature film, Golden Vanity, starring Melora Hardin (2016).

-Bron holds a BFA in Kinetic Imaging from Virginia Commonwealth University’s School of the Arts.
-She was a recipient of the Arts Award for Excellence in 2007 and 2008.
+Bronwyn holds a BFA in Kinetic Imaging from Virginia Commonwealth University’s School of the Arts.